-This section tells you what kinds of prescription drugs are excluded.
-This means Medicare does not pay for these prescription drugs.
+This section tells you what kinds of prescription drugs are excluded by Medicare Part D. This means Medicare does not pay for these prescription drugs.

-If you get prescription drugs that are excluded by Medicare Part D, you must pay for them yourself, except for certain excluded drugs covered through the additional coverage provided by California's Valued Trust.
+If you get drugs that are excluded, you must pay for them yourself, (except for certain excluded drugs covered through the additional coverage provided by California's Valued Trust.)
 If you appeal and the requested prescription drug is found not to be excluded under Part D, we will pay for or cover it.
 (For information about appealing a decision, go to Chapter 7.)

-Here are general rules about prescription drugs that Medicare prescription drug plans will not cover under Part D:
+Here are three general rules about drugs that Medicare drug plans will not cover under Part D:

-- Our plan's Part D prescription drug coverage cannot cover a prescription drug that would be covered under Medicare Part A or Part B. - Our plan cannot cover a prescription drug purchased outside the United States or its territories. - Our plan usually cannot cover off-label use.
-Off-label use is any use of the prescription drug other than those indicated on a prescription drug's label as approved by the Food and Drug Administration. - Coverage for off-label use is allowed only when the use is supported by certain references, such as the American Hospital Formulary Service Drug Information and the DRUGDEX Information System.
+- Our plan's Part D prescription drug coverage cannot cover a prescription drug that would be covered under Medicare Part A or Part B. - Our plan cannot cover a prescription drug purchased outside the United States or its territories. - Our plan cannot cover off-label use of a drug when the use is not supported by certain references, such as the American Hospital Formulary Service Drug Information and the Micromedex DRUGDEX Information System.
+Off-label use is any use of the drug other than those indicated on a drug's label as approved by the Food and Drug Administration.

-In addition, by law, the following categories of prescription drugs are not covered by Medicare prescription drug plans:
+In addition, by law, the following categories of drugs are not covered by Medicare drug plans:

-- Non-prescription drugs (also called over-the-counter drugs) - Drugs used to promote fertility - Drugs used for the relief of cough or cold symptoms

-- Drugs used for cosmetic purposes or to promote hair growth - Prescription vitamins and mineral products, except prenatal vitamins and fluoride preparations - Drugs used for the treatment of sexual or erectile dysfunction - Drugs used for treatment of anorexia, weight loss, or weight gain - Outpatient drugs for which the manufacturer seeks to require that associated tests or monitoring services be purchased exclusively from the manufacturer as a condition of sale
+- Non-prescription drugs (also called over-the-counter drugs) - Drugs used to promote fertility - Drugs used for the relief of cough or cold symptoms - Drugs used for cosmetic purposes or to promote hair growth - Prescription vitamins and mineral products, except prenatal vitamins and fluoride preparations - Drugs used for the treatment of sexual or erectile dysfunction - Drugs used for treatment of anorexia, weight loss, or weight gain - Outpatient drugs for which the manufacturer seeks to require that associated tests or monitoring services be purchased exclusively from the manufacturer as a condition of sale

 The additional coverage provided by California's Valued Trust covers certain prescription drugs not covered under Medicare Part D; this is identified in Chapter 3, Section 3.1 of this document.
 The amount you pay for these drugs does not count toward qualifying you for the Catastrophic Coverage Stage.
-(The Catastrophic Coverage Stage is described in Chapter 4, Section 7 of this document.)
+(The Catastrophic Coverage Stage is described in Chapter 4, Section 6 of this document.)